swiftlang/swift-evolution/proposals/nnnn-trailing-comma-lists.md

 { print("something") }
 ```

-Currently the parser uses the last comma to determine that whatever follows is the last condition, so `{ return true }` is a condition and `{ print("something") }` is the if body.
+Currently the parser uses the last comma to determine that whatever follows is the last condition, so `{ return true }` is a condition and `{ print("something") }` is the `if` body.
-To allow trailing comma the proposed solution is to change the parser to terminate de condition list before the first block that is a valid if body, so `{ return true }` will the parsed as the if body.
+With trailing comma support, the parser will terminate the condition list before the first block that is a valid `if` body, so `{ return true }` will be parsed as the `if` body and `{ print("something") }` will be parsed as an unused closure expression.

 ```swift
 if